Eye shingles: Causes, symptoms, treatments

-These symptoms may indicate eye involvement in shingles:
+Symptoms that may indicate eye involvement in shingles include:

-Patients who have shingles on the face should get antiviral treatment for shingles and also see an eye doctor right away to check for shingles in the eye.
+Patients who have shingles on the face should get antiviral treatment for shingles and also see an eye doctor right away to monitor for ocular shingles.

-Because the eye can become involved later, it’s important to follow up with the eye doctor even if your eye looks fine at first.
+Because the eye can become involved later in the disease process, it is important to follow up with the eye doctor even if your eye appears fine at first.

-The treatment for shingles around the eye is the same as treatment for shingles on any other area of the body.
-Three antiviral drugs -- acyclovir, valacyclovir and famiciclovi -- have been approved for treatment of shingles.
+The treatment for ocular shingles around the eye is the same as treatment for shingles on any other area of the body.
+These three antiviral drugs have been approved in the United States for shingles treatment:

 These drugs can:

-In addition to these overall benefits, prompt treatment with antiviral medication can halve the incidence of eye disorders in eye shingles patients.
+In addition to these overall benefits, prompt treatment of eye shingles with antiviral medication can significantly reduce the risk of vision loss.

-Without antiviral medication, 50 percent of eye shingles patients will develop eye disorders compared with only 25 percent of patients who take the medicine.
+Without antiviral medication, 50% of ocular shingles patients will develop eye disorders compared with only 25% of patients who take the medication.

-There is a different treatment for shingles in the eye.
-If your doctor diagnoses eye involvement, you may also need eye drops for shingles.
+If your doctor diagnoses eye involvement with your case of ocular or facial shingles, you may also need topical eye drops.
 There are two main types of eye drops for shingles:

-- Pupil dilating eye drops – Your eye doctor also may prescribe eye drops to keep the pupils open for pain relief and to prevent glaucoma caused by shingles.
+Pupil dilating eye drops – Your eye doctor also may prescribe eye drops to keep the pupils open for pain relief due to an internal ocular inflammation caused by shingles.

 Recovery time varies by patient and the specific case, Rapuano says.
 “If the inflammation is mild and the treatment is pretty aggressive, then symptoms may start getting better within days,” he says.

-At some point, the eye doctor may try to slowly wean the patient off steroids.
-But a recurrence of inflammation signals a need to keep using steroid eye drops.
+At some point, your eye doctor may slowly reduce your use of steroid eye drops.
+But a recurrence of inflammation may signal a need to keep using steroid eye drops.